lightdiscord/protonvpn-nix/readme.md

 { config, pkgs, ... }:

 let
-	country = "fr"; # The server region you want to be connected to. credentials = /path/to/credentials; # The path to your credential file. in {
+	credentials = /path/to/credentials; # The path to your credential file. in {
 	imports = [